RobertWHurst/LucidJS/readme.md

 ##Decouple components, make them lucid.

-LucidJS is an event emitter library  offering several unique features such as set events, emitter piping, DOM node Augmentation, sub events, along with the usual event triggering and binding.
+LucidJS is an event emitter library offering several unique features such as set events, emitter piping, sub events, along with the usual event triggering and binding.
 LucidJS emitters also feature meta events that  allow listening for event binding and event  triggering.

 It works with AMD loaders, on NodeJS, and with the good old script tag.